Male Menopause: Hormonal Change with Age

 If you have low testosterone, hormone replacement therapy may help with symptoms such as low sexual interest, depression, and fatigue.
 Hormone replacement therapy is not for men with prostate cancer.
 Before this type of therapy begins, a man should receive a complete physical evaluation and laboratory tests.

 If you or a loved one believes you may be experiencing male menopause, our team is here to help guide you every step of the way.
 We at Western Michigan Urological Associates want to work with you to find the best option for you and your family.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.